mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple network protocol that lets clients securely connect to dedicated servers and communicate over UDP.
-It’s connection oriented and encrypts and signs packets, and provides authentication support so only authenticated clients can connect to dedicated servers.
+**netcode.io** is a network protocol that lets clients securely connect to dedicated servers over UDP.
+It’s connection oriented and encrypts and signs packets.
+It also provides authentication support so only authenticated clients can connect to dedicated servers.

 It’s designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).

-The basic idea is that the web backend performs authentication and when a client wants to play, it makes a REST call to obtain a connect token which is passed to the dedicated server as part of the connection handshake over UDP.
+To implement this, the basic idea is that the web backend performs authentication and when a client wants to play, the client makes a REST call to obtain a connect token.
 Connect tokens are short lived and rely on a shared private key between the web backend and the dedicated server instances.
-The benefit of this approach is that only authenticated clients are able to connect to the dedicated servers.
+The benefit of this approach is that only clients with a valid connect token are able to connect to the dedicated servers.

-Over the past month I’ve created a reference implementation of netcode.io in C. It’s licenced under the BSD 3-Clause open source licence.

-Over the next few months, I hope to continue refining this implementation, spend time writing a spec, and work with people to port netcode.io to different languages.

-Your feedback on the reference implementation is appreciated.
+For more information, please read [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)

+## How can I help?

+This is an open source project.
+I need your help!

+What can you do that is useful:

+* Study the code, and look for flaws and weaknesses
+* Implement additional tests.
+Find ways to break the code
+* If you are a security professional, please contact me if you would like to help with the security audit.
+* Port netcode.io to your favorite languge.
+* Help me write the netcode
+* Help create a test suite and framework to validate new implementations are conform to the spec

+This github repository contains the reference implementation of netcode.io.
+I'm happy to answer any questions you have, just log an issue, and if you are interested in helping port netcode.io to other languages like C#

 ## Author